If you are interested in doing field monitoring volunteer work with us this summer/fall please contact us at firstname.lastname@example.org

-Evidence gathering builds a strong administrative and legal record to stop and/or minimize public lands degradation.
-Thorough documentation may prove useful if Friends of the Clearwater submits public comments for a proposed action or pursues litigation to stop deforestation, improve travel plans, protect fish/wildlife habitat and ensure protective management plans.
+Collecting data in the field can help build a strong administrative record and assist in our effort to stop or minimize public lands degradation.
+Thorough field documentation may prove useful when we submit public comments for a proposed action on the national forests or if we are forced to pursue litigation.
 We need your help to effectively monitor one of the last and largest intact ecosystems left in the Lower 48!

 ♦ Post-timber sale units